Kshashank9/All-Language-OCRs/README.md

 2. **Tamil OCR**</br>

 # Convert mdb files to images
-check_lmdb_to_jpg.py file can be used to convert an mdb file to images.
+check_lmdb_to_jpg.py file can be used to convert mdb files to images.
 (Path to mdb folder consists of data.mdb and lock.mdb files)